- Politics and Social Issues»

 How did relations between the United States and Iran get so tense?

-We are in 2017 right now and almost 38 years have passed since the overthrow of Shah Mohammad Reza Pahlavi, who was overthrown by the United States and British governments because he would not listen to them and the Shah was in charge of OPEC.
+We are in 2017 right now and more than 38 years have passed since the overthrow of Shah Mohammad Reza Pahlavi, who was overthrown by the United States and British governments because he would not listen to them and the Shah was in charge of OPEC.
 Yes, that is the real truth about the Shah’s departure from Iran.
 The mainstream US media would want Americans to believe that he was overthrown by forces loyal to the late cleric Ayatollah Ruhollah Khomeini.
 The US and Great Britain helped Khomeini get into Iran where he arrived for good on February 1, 1979.
 While he was in charge of OPEC, the Shah would charge whatever price he wanted.
 The United States did not like this and they were responsible for his overthrow.
 There is not even a mention of this from the controlled US media.
 Former US President Jimmy Carter and his administration were in fact responsible for the Shah’s overthrow which led to the establishment of Iran’s current regime.
 This fact is out there and the circumstances surrounding the Shah’s demise are documented although the US media does not want you to know this.
 They do not want you to know this because they think that they are the good nation of the world while any nation that is not friendly to US interests is considered an enemy.
 This kind of thinking is exactly the reason why the US attacked Iraq.
 Iraq is now a country that is divided and highly unstable.